skarllot/Expressions/README.md

 2. Install the **\`Raiqub.Expressions.EntityFrameworkCore\`** package if using Entity Framework or the **\`Raiqub.Expressions.Marten\`** package if using Marten.

-3. Register the session factories using the appropriate extension method(s) for your database provider:
+3. Register the session and session factories using the appropriate extension method(s) for your database provider:

     For Entity Framework Core:

     ```csharp
-    services.AddEntityFrameworkSessionFactory<YourDbContext>();
+    services.AddEntityFrameworkExpressions()
+        .AddSingleContext<YourDbContext>();
     ```

     For Marten:

     ```csharp
-    services.AddMartenSessionFactory();
+    services.AddMartenExpressions()
+        .AddSingleContext();
     ```

-4. Inject the appropriate session factory interface (IQuerySessionFactory for read sessions, ISessionFactory for write sessions) into your services, and use it to create sessions as needed.
+4. Inject the appropriate session interface (IQuerySession for read sessions, ISession for write sessions) into your services, and use it read and write from/to database.

 ### Creating Query Models and Specifications
 The **\`Raiqub.Expressions\`** package provides abstractions for creating specifications and query models.
 You can create a new query model by creating a new class that derives from **\`QueryModel&lt;TSource, TResult&gt;**\`.
 Similarly, you can create a new specification by creating a new class that derives from **\`Specification&lt;T&gt;**\`.